OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 After deciding the behavior of an Entity, set its ‘Is Multi-tenant’ property to one of the following values:

-* **‘Yes’:** the Entity’s data is **isolated** per tenant regardless of the value set in the eSpace’s Is Multi-tenant property;
+* **‘Yes’:** the Entity’s data is **isolated** per tenant regardless of the value set in the module’s Is Multi-tenant property;

-* **‘No’:** the Entity’s data is **not isolated** per tenant regardless of the value set in the eSpace’s Is Multi-tenant property;
+* **‘No’:** the Entity’s data is **not isolated** per tenant regardless of the value set in the module’s Is Multi-tenant property;

-* **< Not Defined >:** the Multi-tenant behavior of the Entity’s data is inherited from the Multi-tenant behavior of its eSpace (the value set in the ‘Is Multi-tenant’ property of the eSpace).
+* **< Not Defined >:** the Multi-tenant behavior of the Entity’s data is inherited from the Multi-tenant behavior of its module (the value set in the ‘Is Multi-tenant’ property of the module).
 Note that Static Entities are shared among all tenants.

 Note that Static Entities are shared among all tenants.